lindsayrgwatt/neighborhood/DEPLOY.md

 You need to create a spatial database in order to use this app.
 PostGIS 1.5.2 (not 2.0) must be installed.
 This also means that you must use a version of PostgreSQL < 9.2 as PostGIS 1.5.2 isn't compatible with 9.2 or later.
 On a Mac, this can lead to [implementation](http://mechanicalgirl.com/post/installing-postgis-homebrew/) [headaches](https://gist.github.com/fcurella/3188632).

+### 3.

+Run the celery scheduler locally through this command:

+`python manage.py celery worker -B --loglevel=info --settings=neighborhood.settings.local`

+or

+`python manage.py celeryd -E -B -l info -c 1 --settings=neighborhood.settings.local`

 ## dotCloud Gotchas

-If you don't know anything about dotCloud, please read how to [get started with Django on dotCloud](http://docs.dotcloud.com/tutorials/python/django/).
+If you don't know anything about dotCloud, please read how to [get started with Django on dotCloud](http://docs.dotcloud.com/tutorials/python/django/) then [add geoDjango](http://docs.dotcloud.com/tutorials/python/geodjango/), a [Celery queue](http://docs.dotcloud.com/tutorials/python/django-celery/) powered by [Redis](http://docs.dotcloud.com/services/redis/).
+Any changes to these are noted below.

 ### 1.